santos22/blog.bokeh.org/_posts/2019-11-08-first-issues-list-11-2019.md

 We’re always excited when Bokeh users express interest in becoming contributors, and usually the first question is: how can I help?

-Our [issue list on GitHub](https://github.com/bokeh/bokeh/issues) is a good place to start to see what both the project maintainers and the community consider to be important or useful opportunities for improvement.
-Several of these issues are tagged [**good first issue**](https://github.com/bokeh/bokeh/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), which are some of the more accessible fixes and improvements, and a great way for a new contributor to make a difference.
+Our [issue list on GitHub](https://github.com/bokeh/bokeh/issues) is a good place to start... but can be daunting if you're new to the project.
+To make things easier for you, several of these are tagged [**good first issue**](https://github.com/bokeh/bokeh/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), which are some of the more accessible fixes and improvements, and a great way for a new contributor to make a difference.
 Good first issues generally come in two flavors: technical, but specific and contained; and less technical but broad, touching several aspects of the project to accomplish a goal.

 We’ve chosen some of these good first issues to highlight, and encourage our users to get involved.
-For all of these, contributors should feel free to add to the discussion of the issue and get a clear picture of how best to solve the problem— if you have a question about an issue, chances are very good that other people have the same question!
+For all of these, contributors should feel free to add to the discussion of the issue and get a clear picture of how best to solve the problem&mdash; if you have a question about an issue, chances are very good that other people have the same question!
 We’d like to make this a regular feature on the Bokeh blog, to encourage new contributors on an ongoing basis.
 Here’s our inaugural list.

 ### Good First Issues